eanurku/Web_Learning/ReactJs/reactjs_2/README.md

 npm start

-## This project is a TodoList Application( without external Api calls)
+## This project is a TodoList Application( with external Api calls)
 addItem

 deleteItem